jasonbot/weblog/content/weblog/llms.md

 LLMs are not predictable, and I mean this in two ways:

 1. Given an input, there is no reliable way of getting the same output every time.
-You can't even get a sentence back from the trainign data fully verbatim in a reliable way.
+You can't even get a sentence back from the training data fully verbatim in a reliable way.
 Facts can't happen when a machine is dreaming half-truths based on superpositions of sentences.
 1. This is exacerbated by models being a 'black box' -- OpenAI or Anthropic can make tweaks to the model, putting out a slightly model on the same product offering, change operating parameters like temperature, even by _hosting the same system on a new data center_ you can get wildly varying, unpredictable results.

 If we can't depend on an LLM to reliably do the same thing the same way every time, it's not dependable like a simple machine in a factory.
 Or a computer running deterministic software.
 We have added nondeterminism to a set of tools that used to be deterministic.
 We've given up as property of general-purpose computing.